 - Put the belt through the window front rail before installing the pulley.

-- The rib side of the belt should be in contact with the pulley.
+- The ribbed side of the belt should be in contact with the pulley.

-- Secure the pulley in place with the provide hardware.
+- Secure the pulley in place with the provided hardware.

 - Put the belt onto the trolley.